 Admission to the MS in Business Analytics is based on academic and professional background, as well as potential for a successful career in analytics.
 Each applicant is evaluated on the basis of these criteria and in relation to the current applicant group.
 Academic background in engineering, computer science, mathematics, economics, science and business are recommended for those interested in the MS in Business Analytics program.
 Each year we target a class size of 30-35 students.

-All applications must be completed by October 15 in order to be considered for admission to the program for the upcoming spring term.
+All applications must be completed by October 1st in order to be considered for admission to the program for the upcoming spring term.
 Decisions and student notifications will made during the month of November.
-Applications for spring 2017 enrollment will begin starting Jan.
-1, 2016.

-- Application decisions are made on a rolling basis throughout the year.
-Once an application is complete, candidates will be invited for a interview.
+- Once an application is complete, candidates will be invited for a interview.
 After this, the admissions committee will meet once a month to review all completed applications for a decision.
 Notifications are typically sent within 30 days.
 No notification means we are holding on a decision.
 Applicants should consider applying as early as possible for best advantage.

 - Our program begins in spring (January) and lasts through December (graduation).
 We do not admit for fall or summer semesters